 5. The Digital Single Market: Europe's main asset in the global digital economy and society

 A strong European Union rests on a fully integrated internal market and an open global economic system.
-In the digital world, this implies the free flow of information and global value chains facilitated by a free, open and secure internet.
-The transition to an EU Digital Single Market based on support for fair competition and anchored in our core values can help Europe address the many global economic challenges ahead.
+In the digital world, this includes the free flow of information and global value chains, facilitated by a free, open and secure internet.
+The transition to an EU Digital Single Market based on support for fair competition and anchored in our core values and fundamental rights and freedoms can help Europe address the many global economic challenges ahead.

 Approximately 40 % of the world's population is currently connected to the internet, up from 4 % in 1995.
 Between 2008 and 2012, worldwide cross-border trade in data increased by 49 % while trade in goods or services rose by just 2.4 %.